cowwoc/pouch/README.md

 ### Waiting for Child Scopes to Shut Down

-When running in a multithreaded environment, such as a web server, you might want to wait for ongoing HTTP requests to complete before shutting down the server.
+When running in a multi-threaded environment, such as a web server, you might want to wait for ongoing HTTP requests to complete before shutting down the server.
 You can use the [ConcurrentChildScopes](http://cowwoc.github.io/pouch/3.0/docs/api/com/github/cowwoc/pouch/ConcurrentChildScopes.html)